-The SGI Altix UV 100 and Altix UV 1000 series systems are scalable nonuniform memory access (NUMA) systems that support a single Linux image of thousands of processors distributed over many sockets and SGI Altix UV Hub application-specific integrated circuits (ASICs).
-The UV Hub is the heart of the SGI Altix UV 1000 or Altix UV 100 system compute blade.
-Each "processor" is a hyperthread on a particular core within a particular socket.
-Each Altix UV Hub normally connects to two sockets.
+For SGI UV 100 and UV 1000 systems, each SGI UV Hub normally connects to two sockets.
 All communication between the sockets and the UV Hub uses Intel QuickPath Interconnect (QPI) channels.
-The Altix UV Hub has four NUMAlink 5 ports that connect with the NUMAlink 5 interconnect fabric.
-The UV Hub acts as a crossbar between the processors in the single-system image (SSI) to access the memory of all processors in the SSI.
-For more information on the SGI Altix UV hub, Altix UV compute blades, QPI, and NUMAlink 5, see the SGI Altix UV 1000 System User's Guide or the SGI Altix UV 100 System User's Guide, respectively.
+The UV Hub has NUMAlink 5 ports that connect with the NUMAlink 5 interconnect fabric.
+The UV Hub acts as a crossbar between the processors, local SDRAM memory, and the network interface.
+The Hub ASIC enables any processor in the single-system image (SSI) to access the memory of all processors in the SSI.
+For more information on the SGI UV hub, SGI UV compute blades, QPI, and NUMAlink 5, see the SGI Altix UV 1000 System User's Guide or the SGI Altix UV 100 System User's Guide, respectively.